vince-bourgmayer/electron-test/RESUME.md

 # Resume of projet's progress
+## 21/10/2017
+I finally decide that writing my carousel isn't a need yet.
+First of all, I want app to work before to start this kind of dev.
+So I let this aside and make this kind of optimisation or change later.
+Yesterday

+I tried to clean my source with atlassian and it causes more trouble.
+But, in the end, I find solution this morning.
+I opened a git terminal from sourcetree and then wrote `git reset --hard <old-commit-id>` and `git push -f <remote-name> <branch-name>`.
+Now it's good.

+## 18/10/2017
+ I took back function from script.js and put them into index.html til I'll make a special file.
+Because there was no reason that this function had to wait that document is ready to be loaded.
+I've no indicator but it seems to be faster at start.

 ## 16/10/2017
 After a little break, I come back.
 I choose a picture to represent the "locked door" which is te website or things for what we need a password and login to access.
 I did it with google and a search on pictures which can be used for non commercial project.
 Then I made little change in UI again.